CASA-Goes-Lab/PSU-MDESops/README.md

 These packages are dependencies required to install `pycairo`.
 This is key for the later installation of `python-igraph`, which DESops uses to plot graphs.

 Both `pkg-config` and `cairo` can be installed at once.
 Depending on your operating system, you can follow the steps on this [website](https://pycairo.readthedocs.io/en/latest/getting_started.html) to properly install these dependencies.
+Do **NOT** install pycairo yet.
+This will be done in step 4.

 ### Step 3: Install Poetry: